-New York is an incredibly popular tourist destination – and for good reason.
+New York or the NYC is an incredibly popular tourist destination – and for good reason.
 While there are several well-known attractions, such as the Statue of Liberty and the Museum of Modern Art, it is important to know that the city is best seen when you lose yourself in it.

 Picnic in the park – but not Central Park